Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 What to See/Do

 Walk from the main lawn toward the Japanese garden section.
 The weeping cherry by the pond is particularly beautiful when it's backlit in late afternoon.
-If you're here in mid April after most cherry trees are finished, Gyoen's late bloomers are still going strong.
+If you're here in mid-April after most cherry trees are finished, Gyoen's late bloomers are still going strong.
 Spread a tarp, bring a book, and spend a few hours under the sakura trees without feeling rushed.

 Quick Pick: Best for photographers, families, and anyone who wants space to breathe during peak bloom.

-Snippet Takeaway: Shinjuku Gyoen National Garden offers the most reliable cherry blossom experience in Tokyo with early, standard, and late varieties spread across spacious grounds.
+Takeaway: Shinjuku Gyoen National Garden offers the most reliable cherry blossom experience in Tokyo with early, standard, and late varieties spread across spacious grounds.
 The entry fee keeps crowds manageable, and the weeping cherry trees provide stunning focal points for photography throughout the entire bloom window.

 Time: Early morning or evening